-Re: Request for financial support to implement the school garden project and for Good Gardeners International to install their DRY sanitation system HH-2, Waste Management System and Horticultural growing system
+Re: Request for financial support to implement the school garden project for Good Gardeners International to install their DRY sanitation system HH-3, with thier Waste Management recycling System HH-2 and thier Horticultural growing system

 We are pleased to submit the garden plan for St Vianney Junior School to seek for your financial support to start the school garden which is outlined hereunder.

 St Vianney Junior School is a Christian community founded school located in Kabubbu parish, in Wakiso district in Uganda to provide free education to orphans and most underprivileged children in Kabubbu sub-parish where over 600 orphan children were not attending school due to lack of financial support from extended families or aged grandparents.

 St Vianney Junior School was, therefore, established in 2011 by the Christian community in Kabubbu Parish to provide free education, protection and support for orphan children and other vulnerable children who are living under extremely desperate conditions in Kabubbu rural poor community.

 There is need for a school garden to increase nutritious food production and also serve as demonstration to teach our pupils and their parents how to increase production of nutritious foods which is a major problem in our community.
 The orphan children who stay in the families of community care-takers come to school when they are hungry, and those who stay in the school dormitories have no reliable source of food.
 We get food supplied by the community members but not very often.
 Therefore, the school finds a lot of difficulties to feed the 56 orphans who are catered for in the school dormitories.